 Watch this video explanation to better understand possible stances:

 Simple as that.
 While this may sound funny or too obvious, there’s actually a good point in that.
 You probably heard the saying:

 In order to get better at something, you have to do that repeatedly for a long period of time.
 Same with skateboarding.
 Ride as much as you can.

 Use your skateboard as transportation.
 Instead of taking public transportation, bike or a car get to your destination with a skateboard.
-You’ll get more comfortable in different situations, adjust to various surfaces, improve reaction time, and balance.
+You’ll get more comfortable in different situations, adjust to various surfaces, and improve reaction time, and balance.

-While riding you still can hone tricks, even the simple ones like the Ollie or practice more switch riding.
+While riding you still can hone tricks, even the simple ones like the Ollie, or practice more switch riding.

 4. Ride with friends/peers

 Riding with your friends and peers is not only fun, but it also generates a live competition feel.
 This pushes the boundaries of your comfort zone.
 Naturally, you’ll be progressing by challenging each other.
 People tend to copy other people’s behavior.
-In skateboarding, it is tricks and style.
+For skateboarding, it is tricks and style.